-"For insulating the critical video surveillance data from damage or theft, the government, like any other organisation using video surveillance infrastructure, should also resort to efficient data-storage solution," Khurana told IANS in an interview.
+"For insulating the critical video surveillance data from damage or theft, the government, like any other organization using video surveillance infrastructure, should also resort to the efficient data-storage solution," Khurana told IANS in an interview.

 "The solution should have features like high-write workloads, high reliability to record and store footage 24x7, low-power profile to save energy by resting during 'no motion', and world-class storage technology with excellent data back-up and recovery system."

 According to 6Wresearch, a research and consulting firm, the India video Surveillance market is projected to grow at a compounded annual growth of over 13 percent between 2016 and 2022.
 The market size is expected to top $2.4 billion by 2020, it added.

 Similarly, Gartner has projected that within India's information technology and data center infrastructure market of $2.12 billion by 2019, the big data storage market will top $323 million.

 Khurana said video surveillance in India is expected to grow at an impressive rate given the projects like Smart Cities, for which alone the outlay is $15 billion for the upgrade of 500 and creating 100 new ones, as also the government's emphasis on homeland security.

 "Growth of public infrastructure, increasing IT spending and security spending are boosting the growth of this sector in India.
 All these applications of video surveillance create a lot of data, which needs to be stored for future analysis and monitoring," said Khurana.